-The City of North Bay will be introducing shared lane pavement markings, or sharrows, on some streets.
 The purpose of sharrows - two chevrons painted above a bicycle symbol - is to remind cyclists and drivers to share the road.
 Although you should always keep on the lookout for bicyclists, this serves as an additional warning to watch for them in the lane.

 Sharrows are used to indicate to both motorists and cyclists the appropriate line of travel for cyclists.